-Why is high blood pressure a problem?
+Why is high blood pressure (hypertension) a problem?

-High blood pressure (hypertension) is a risk factor for developing a cardiovascular disease (such as a heart attack or stroke) and kidney damage, sometime in the future.
-If you have high blood pressure, over the years it may have a damaging effect to blood vessels (arteries) and put a strain on your heart.
+High blood pressure is a risk factor for developing a cardiovascular disease (such as a heart attack or stroke) and kidney damage, sometime in the future.
+If you have high blood pressure, over the years it may have a damaging effect on blood vessels (arteries) and put a strain on your heart.

 In general, the higher your blood pressure, the greater your health risk.
 However, high blood pressure is just one of several possible risk factors for developing a cardiovascular disease.